Descanonge/tomate/doc/source/tutorial.rst

         └── ...

 Both group of files have a single file per time-step (an 8 day average).
-The SSH files contain information about that time-step: there is a time dimension and variable from which we can extract the time values for that file.
+The SSH files contain information about that time-step: there are a time dimension and variable from which we can extract the time values for that file.
 For the SST on the other hand, the sole information on the time value for each